Fault-tolerant hyperbolic Floquet quantum error correcting codes: Abstract

 \section{Abstract}

 A central goal in quantum error correction is to reduce the overhead of fault-tolerant quantum computing by increasing noise thresholds and reducing the number of physical qubits required to sustain a logical qubit.
 We introduce a potential path towards this goal based on a family of dynamically generated quantum error correcting codes that we call ``hyperbolic Floquet codes.''
 These codes are defined by a specific sequence of non-commuting two-body measurements arranged periodically in time that stabilize a topological code on a hyperbolic manifold with negative curvature.
-We focus on a family of lattices for $n$ qubits that, according to our prescription that defines the code, provably achieve a finite encoding rate $(1/8+2/n)$ and have a depth-3 syndrome extraction circuit.
+We focus on a family of lattices for $n$ qubits that, according to our prescription that defines the code, provably achieve a finite encoding rate $(1/8+2/n)$ while still requiring only two-body measurements.
 Similar to hyperbolic surface codes, the distance of the code at each time-step scales at most logarithmically in $n$.
 The family of lattices we choose indicates that this scaling is achievable in practice.
-We develop and benchmark an efficient matching-based decoder that provides evidence of a threshold near $0.1\, \%$ in a phenomenological noise model.
+We develop and benchmark an efficient matching-based decoder that provides evidence of a threshold near $0.1\, \%$ in a phenomenological noise model and $0.25\, \%$ in an entangling measurements noise model.
 Utilizing weight-two check operators and a qubit connectivity of 3, one of our hyperbolic Floquet codes uses 400 physical qubits to encode 52 logical qubits with a code distance of 8, i.e., it is a $[[400,52,8]]$ code.
 At small error rates, comparable logical error suppression to this code requires 5x as many physical qubits (1924) when using the honeycomb Floquet code with the same noise model and decoder.